 TGN is an organization, open to all Buddhist traditions and strongly follows Buddha’s teachings.

-Almost all of our monks at TGN have received their ordination in Theravada Buddhist tradition.
-Our abbot (guiding teacher) Bhante Sathi is a monk from Sri Lanka.
-Sri Lanka is a country that follows Theravada Buddhist tradition.
+Almost all of our monks at TGN have received their ordination in Theravada Buddhist tradition. most of our guiding teacher’s have trained in Theravada traditions.
 Therefore, when TGN offers ordination for monks, their ordination will be in Theravada Buddhist order.

 Theravada tradition was the way of living that was introduced by Buddha, 2600 years ago.
 All the other Buddhist traditions were introduced later by Buddhist followers, due to different reasons.
 Though there are different Buddhist traditions that co-exist in the present day, the core teachings of many of these traditions are derived from the original Buddha’s teachings.

 There are two steps to monks’ ordinations.
 The first step is the Samanera Ordination (novice ordination).
 Second step is the Full-ordination (Bhikkhu ordination).